T-Akshay-Raj/Python-Learning/README.md

 if __name__ == "__main__":
     main()
 ```
-	- It executes the main() function only if this file is executed as the main program.
+Answer: It executes the main() function only if this file is executed as the main program.

 - Given this variable, how can you print it reversed? s="123456"
 	- print(s[::-1])